 3) Is marijuana addictive?

 The answer is a resounding “yes,” demonstrated by the thousands of cases of marijuana addiction recorded every year.
-Marijuana leads to a psychological addiction, or a compulsive belief that the individual needs this substance in order to function.
-Often, users develop a tolerance to this drug, and desire more and more of the substance in order to feel the original effect.
-Addiction starts when dependence to the substance is developed and there is a compulsion to use it frequently.
+Marijuana leads to a psychological addiction or a compulsive belief that the individual needs this substance in order to function.
+Often, users develop a tolerance to this drug and desire more and more of the substance in order to feel the original effect.
+Addiction starts when dependence on the substance is developed and there is a compulsion to use it frequently.

 To be clear though, not every person who uses marijuana becomes addicted to or dependent on it.
 For instance, there are cases of marijuana use that are medicinal and are prescribed by physicians.

 Studies have proved that chronic use of marijuana can lead to short-term memory loss.
 While being high will already make it difficult enough to retain memories or perform regular tasks, marijuana also affects the nerves in the brain that are responsible for keeping short-term memories.
 Some studies show that frequent use of marijuana can kill brain cells.
 Further studies are being done to learn more about the effects of marijuana on the brain.

 5) What are the long-term effects of marijuana?